 Creamy Jamaican Jerk Shrimp Pasta Skillet

 Creamy, jerk-spiced Jamaican shrimp pasta is a one-skillet dinner with cheesy, savory sauce and plump, juicy shrimp.

 In a bowl, mix together the shrimp and jerk seasoning until fully coated.
 Set aside.

-In a medium skillet over medium-high heat, add 1 Tbsp of butter until melted.
+In a medium skillet over medium-high heat, add 1 tablespoon of butter until melted.
 Add in the shrimp and cook on both sides (about 3-4 minutes), until pink and cook through.
 Remove from skillet and set shrimp aside on a plate or in a bowl.

-In the same skillet (with juices from shrimp + all), melt the other Tbsp of butter and add garlic and sauté for 1 minute or so, until fragrant.
+In the same skillet (with juices from shrimp + all), melt the other tablespoon of butter and add garlic and sauté for 1 minute or so, until fragrant.
 Add in the sweet peppers and sauté until softened, about 5 minutes.

 Reduce the heat to medium-low and add the flour, stirring constantly until well combined and everything looks like paste.